Data considerations for beneficial ownership registers

 If you are considering creating a system that holds beneficial ownership information, especially one that will publish data in line with BODS, please consult our technical guidance on considerations for relational database design.
 This is designed for use by technical professionals, especially those with a role in the database design and technology architecture of company registers and/or sector registers.

 OO has developed a prototype global BO register that shows how linking data between sources could work.
-The register enables declarations from several different countries to be joined to create international ownership diagrams, such as this one, which uses data from declarations in Togo and the UK.
+The register enables declarations from several different countries to be joined to create international ownership diagrams, such as this one.

 For both the standardisation and structuring of BO data, BODS is a useful reference point and resource.
 BODS describes what data should be collected and the format it should be published in.
 The data schema describes how data about the beneficial owners of a legal entity can be organised.
 Reviewing this data schema can be a useful input to decisions that are made at the early, legislative stage of implementing BOT reforms.